MrinaliDole/MrinaliDole/README.md

 -->

 ### My mission
-I thrive on optimizing processes and solving real-world challenges through data-driven decision-making.
-With a background in functional consulting and data analytics, I specialize in streamlining workflows, enhancing efficiency, and driving impactful business transformations.
-Passionate about bridging technology and business, I aim to create solutions that are not just efficient but also human-centric and sustainable.
+My mission is to architect and optimize solutions at the intersection of technology and business.
+Leveraging my expertise in the full SDLC, Agile methodologies, and deep data analysis (SQL, Predictive Modeling), I specialize in translating complex functional requirements into clear, measurable value.
+I drive business transformation by implementing data-backed solutions—from streamlining internal efficiency by up to 40% to defining the Minimum Viable Product (MVP) for AI-driven features.
+I am focused on building solutions that are not just efficient, but strategic, human-centric, and proven by the data.

 <!--
      This is the list of my skills and tools I am studying!